-I served this Coconut Curry Lentil Bowl to Meghan and Luke along with whole grain naan bread, raw vegetables, and applesauce.
+I served this dinner to Meghan and Luke along with whole grain naan bread, raw vegetables, and applesauce.
 I added more to the meal (easy things I didn’t have to cook) because I knew they wouldn’t eat a lot, if any, of the one-pot meal I was serving as the main entree.

-- In a Dutch oven or large high-sided skillet, combine the red lentils, tomatoes with their juices, coconut milk, water or broth, curry powder, ginger, turmeric, and salt.
+- In a large high-sided skillet, combine the red lentils, tomatoes with their juices, coconut milk, water or broth, curry powder, ginger, turmeric, and salt.